 This implies that new features can be introduced in minor versions, but in a backwards compatible way, so Simics is ABI backward compatible between minor versions.
 As a result, user-written modules and add-on packages can be used with a newer minor (or patch) version without recompilation.

 Major versions introduce incompatible changes, which are mainly removals of previously deprecated functionality.
-In rare cases cases there can also be incompatible changes to existing functionality.
+In rare cases there can also be incompatible changes to existing functionality.

 This implies that add-on packages compiled for a particular major version will work with the next major version as long as they do not use any deprecated functionality.